xdg_wm_base

 version 6

-Short-lived, popup surfaces for menus
+short-lived, popup surfaces for menus

 A popup surface is a short-lived, temporary surface.
 It can be used to implement for example menus, popovers, tooltips and other similar user interface concepts.